 Clean your glass shower doors: The easiest way to remove hard water stains and soap scum?
 Dryer sheets.
 Yep.
 Try it.
 Wet a dryer sheet and working in a circular motion, clean the glass.
 If a film remains simply wipe it off with a glass cleaner and paper towel.
 You can also use dryer sheets (unused or used) to buff spots off mirrors, bathroom, and kitchen fixtures.
 They also remove rings around the toilet and are great for baseboard cleaning.

-Shower scum: Fill a dish wand with half vinegar and half dish soap.
+Remove shower scum: Fill a dish wand with half vinegar and half dish soap.
 I highly recommend blue Dawn.
 (Make use the Dawn is blue.)
 Then scrub away.
-You can also use an old sponge, Dobie pad, toothbrush or scrub brush and just dip into a cup of the same solution.
+You can also use an old sponge, Dobie pad, toothbrush, or scrub brush and just dip into a cup of the same solution.

 Remove stubborn toilet and bathtub rust stains: If you have a lot of iron in your water and struggle with rust stains in your toilet or bathtub, the perfect solution is a product called Acid Magic.
-Acid Magic is the user friendly Muriatic acid replacement, and is safer because it won’t burn your skin and has up to 90% less fumes.
+Acid Magic is a user-friendly Muriatic acid replacement and is safer because it won’t burn your skin and has up to 90% fewer fumes.
 But make sure to take all the precautions you need to, like wearing gloves and safety glasses when using it.
 To clean rust from toilets and other porcelain surfaces, add three parts water to one part Acid Magic.
-Apply the mixture to the rust stains with a sprayer, brush or foam pad and watch the stain dissolve.
+Apply the mixture to the rust stains with a sprayer, brush, or foam pad and watch the stain dissolve.
 Rinse with clear water.
 You can also use it full strength for stubborn stains.
 Avoid getting the acid on metal parts because they can discolor.

 Remove tough stains from vinyl flooring: f your vinyl floor has marks or stains that won’t come off, try using Isopropyl alcohol (rubbing alcohol).
 Using rubber gloves dampen a white rag and rub it on marks and stains.
 Don’t use anything but a white cloth to avoid color staining.

-Ceiling fans: Take an old pillowcase and spray the inside with Pledge, Endust or any all-purpose cleaner.
+Hack for cleaning ceiling fans: Take an old pillowcase and spray the inside with Pledge, Endust, or any all-purpose cleaner.
 Slide the case over the blade and then slowly draw the fabric back.
 All the dust and dirt will stay in the pillowcase instead of flying everywhere.